 Because of its proximity to other systems, TMJ problems quickly affect other areas of your health.
 Many people who are suffering from a TMJ disorder experience back, jaw, face, or neck pain.
 Left untreated, TMJ disorders cause acute pain and may lead to tooth and bone damage that’s difficult to repair.
 Gums, joints, and other soft tissues are soon affected.

-Sleep Dentistry of Portland can examine and consider your diverse symptoms to diagnose the real cause behind TMJ pain.
+Sleep Dentistry can examine and consider your diverse symptoms to diagnose the real cause behind TMJ pain, offering TMJ treatments in Portland that can eliminate the problem.

 - Teeth grinding is preventable, and a normal jaw position can be restored.